-Last month I wrote about the “secret sauce” that makes a good CRM system “so delicious”.
+We wrote about the “secret sauce” that makes a good CRM system “delicious.”
 However, without a database full of names, phone numbers, email addresses, and all the other things that make the system useful, it’s just an empty candy shell.
 Like a chocolate truffle without the tasty nougat inside.

 So how and where do you get the food to feed your starving CRM?
 Let’s take a look at some of the most common data sources:

 The easiest data to get into CRM is the data you already have.
 Very few businesses start out with zero lead data to bring into CRM.
 Chances are, you’ve got data tucked away in a cluster of places already.
 Business cards, Excel spreadsheets, contact managers like ACT! and GoldMine — these sources usually form the foundation of your CRM database.